Indications for: ALBENZA

 Adults and Children:

 Examine for retinal lesions first.
 Monitor blood and hepatic function at beginning of each 28-day cycle and at least every 2 weeks; discontinue if significant increased liver enzymes or if decreases in blood counts occur.
 Neurocysticercosis: may need corticosteroids during the 1st week of therapy and anticonvulsants.
-Pregnancy (Cat.C): obtain (–) pregnancy test first.
-Avoid pregnancy during or for at least 1 month after stopping; discontinue if pregnancy occurs.
+Embryo-fetal toxicity.
+Advise females of reproductive potential to use effective contraception during and for 3 days after the final dose.
+Pregnancy: exclude status prior to initiation.
 Nursing mothers.

 Potentiated by dexamethasone, praziquantel, cimetidine.
 Monitor theophylline.